tomirons/pw-web/readme.md

 php artisan key:generate
 ````

-If you haven't received any errors then you should be good to go!
+If you receive a 500 error after installation, redo the permissions again.

-If you receive any errors please create an [issue](https://github.com/huludini/pw-web/issues).
+If you receive any other errors please create an [issue](https://github.com/huludini/pw-web/issues).